Practice-led innovation supported by science and market-driven actors in the laying hen and other livestock sectors

 4. To develop policy recommendations that help realize the full potential of practice-driven innovation through multi stakeholder networks in livestock sectors.

-The research project promotes practice-driven innovation through the establishment and encouragement of innovation networks of both producers and the hen processing industry that proactively search for, share and use new ideas to improve hen welfare, efficiency and sustainability within laying hen systems.
-Up to 20 networks are being mobilized at different levels of the production chain, local, national and European level.
+The research project promoted practice-driven innovation through the establishment and encouragement of innovation networks of both producers and the hen processing industry that proactively search for, share and use new ideas to improve hen welfare, efficiency and sustainability within laying hen systems.
+19 networks were mobilized at different levels of the production chain, local, national and European level.
 These networks are supported by science driven-actors, such as veterinary surgeons, farm advisors and scientific researchers alongside market-driven actors, such as those who buy eggs or certify egg production.
-Critically, the need for innovative responses amongst producers and industry drives the innovation process.
+Critically, the need for innovative responses amongst producers and industry drove the innovation process.